-Are we making a difference?
+Are we making a difference in poverty alleviation?

 I realized as I spoke, I knew the most critical, most difficult, #1 change in attitude that is absolutely necessary in any successful development project.

 That change is My Canadian perspective.

 When we think of cultural worldviews, we tend to think of the ‘backward’ ‘unhealthy’ perspectives of people in those poor countries over there.
 I believe that the most important worldview that we must change is our own.

-There are literally thousands of new agencies, workers and teams working in Haiti.
-When I speak with them they all talk about a specific problem and their particular Important Technical Professional Solution.
-Orphan care, food packages, employment, leadership development, the list goes on and on.
+There are literally thousands of new agencies, workers and teams working on poverty alleviation in Haiti.
+When I speak with them they all talk about a specific problem and their particular “Technically Important Professional Solution”.
+These T.I.P.S. focus on orphan care, food packages, employment, leadership development, the list goes on and on.

 In some cases this is true, centuries of action cannot be undone overnight, but even if it is true, our ‘can-do’ attitude and ‘fix-it’ practice leads not to empowering, but to stifling.
 Here’s why.

 We may just accidentally find ourselves in a true partnership.

-What do you think?
 What blinders do you have on when it comes to helping the poor?